 If not, you need to do a little bit of practical research to decide what you need.
 Have a look at the our guide to home exercise: 30 exercises to get fit fast.
 Or take advantage of a trial at a local gym where you can try out lots of different machines.
 You might even want to book a session with a personal trainer where you can discuss your fitness goals and work out what kit will be most beneficial for your training program.

 Choosing the best home gym equipment will come down to how much space you have and what your budget is, but if you want your gym to cater for all-round strength and fitness, the basic needs are:

 It is recommended that everyone does 150 minutes of cardiovascular exercise a week.
-Walking/running on a treadmill, rowing, using an exercise bike, stepping on a stepper, or hopping on the cross trainer will all get your heart rate up and burn fat, as will using a punchbag or spin bike.
+Walking/running on a treadmill, rowing, using an exercise bike, stepping on a turbo trainer or stepper, or hopping on the cross trainer will all get your heart rate up and burn fat, as will using a punchbag or spin bike.
 If you don’t have enough room for a machine, just ensure there is space somewhere for a cardio routine (think burpees, star jumps — even just running on the spot).